-Spinal tumours are masses of abnormal cells which form around the spinal cord and/or spinal column.
+Spinal tumours are masses of abnormal cells that form around the spinal cord and/or spinal column.
+There are three types: extradural, intramedullary and extramedullary.

-Extradural spinal tumours are common spine tumours that occur inside the spinal column.
+Extradural spinal tumours are common and occur inside the spinal column.
 They are typically found on the outside of the dura, which is the spinal cord’s protective tissue.

 Intradural-extramedullary spine tumours are located within the dura but outside the spinal cord.
 However, they potentially come into contact with the spinal cord and spinal nerves.